JosephCrispell/JosephCrispell.github.io/_posts/2021-01-03-cleaning-emails.md

 - Paste in the three functions above into the `Code.gs` script
 - Change the `searchString` to suit your needs
 - Test run the script to check all is well
-- If needed, set a trigger to schedule (click the alarm symbol in the left menu) to running the `removeOldEbayEmails()` function multiple times (*note that there are quotas on the number of services you can use in a day, for I quickly ran into this*)
+- If needed, set a trigger to schedule (click the alarm symbol in the left menu) to running the `removeOldEbayEmails()` function multiple times (*note that there are quotas on the number of services you can use in a day, which I quickly ran into*)

 So far I've removed ~8,000 of Joanna's emails and set my script to run overnight so hopefully I'll a few more thousand overnight! 🎉 🗑️